BottyBott/wavefunction-now/docs/validation_scope.md

 - **Potentials.** The double-slit notebook uses a free-particle evolution.
 A harmonic trap, a barrier, or any other potential reshapes the interference pattern.
 Each new potential must earn agreement by replaying the workflow: evolve \(\psi\), convert to probabilities, sample detector events, and compare with \(\chi^2\) / KS tests.
 - **Grid sizes.** Numerical work is an approximation.
 Coarsening or refining the grid alters dispersion and the precision of \(|\psi|^2\).
 Robust models should remain stable across reasonable grid choices, and the notebook `grid_resolution_sweep.ipynb` walks through that sensitivity analysis.
 - **Experimental noise.** Real detectors click when they should not and miss events they should see.
 The notebook `noisy_detector_histogram.ipynb` injects a noise model so we can test whether our correlations persist when the conditions mimic the lab.
+- **Open-system couplings.** Collapse operators, Lindblad rates, and detector inefficiencies change the statistics even if the Hamiltonian stays fixed.
+The notebook `density_matrix_decoherence.ipynb` records how quantum trajectories and detector models shift the predicted counts.

 ## Why this strengthens the project